What is considered a deep dive and 26 pro tips for beginner deep divers

-21. Know your equipment
+21. Know your equipment when deep diving

 In this article on scuba diving equipment, I discuss the benefits of owning your own equipment.
 This is important for safety, as you need to be familiar in an emergency.

-If you know your scuba gear, you are better equipped to deal with any situation.
-You’ll be familiar with where everything is and do things without having to think to much or take extra time to do it.
+If you know your scuba gear you are better equipped to deal with any situation.
+You’ll be familiar with where everything is and you’ll do things without having to think too much.

-22. Only dive in matched buddy pairs
+22. Only dive in matched buddy pairs on deep dives

 23. Are you going deep for the right reason

-As I’ve already talked about, deeper is not always better.
+Deeper is not always better.
 Diving deep is not always necessary and should not be a macho competition thing.

-For example, I now pretty much limit my scuba dives to no more than 30 metres (100 feet).
-In fact, I can’t remember the last time that I went over about 25-26 metres (80-85 feet).
+For example, I now pretty much limit my scuba dives to between 30-40 metres (98-131 feet).

 24. Be aware of nitrogen narcosis